 “The atmosphere at the festival was brilliant.” said one 25 year old British attendee.
 “There were parties every night, and events like speed dating and yoga during the day.
 It was my first time visiting but I had such great time that it is already on my calendar for next year!”

-The festival has been running for eight years, and after expanding to party hot spot Ibiza this year, it will further expand to the Canaries next year.
-With full access tickets going for 360 euros (160 pounds sterling), and 71,000 visitors expected each year, it’s easy to see how the economy can benefit from ticket price alone.
+The festival has been running since 2007, and after expanding to party hot spot Ibiza this year, it will further expand to the Canaries next year.
+With early bird tickets going for 3o0 euros (330 pounds sterling), and 71,000 visitors expected each year, it’s easy to see how the economy can benefit from ticket price alone.

-In terms of figures, the Pride parade and events around it bring in about 120 million euros (87.5 million pounds sterling) for the economy, and the Circuit Festival gathers about 150 million euros (109 million pounds sterling).
+In terms of figures, in 2015, the Pride parade and events around it bring in about 120 million euros (110 million pounds sterling) for the economy, and the Circuit Festival gathers about 150 million euros (137 million pounds sterling).
 In addition to this, after having such a good welcome in Spain’s capital and second city it is expected that many LGBT visitors will choose to explore the country’s many other sights in further holiday breaks.
-In total, the pink pound contributes $6.8 billion to Spain’s economy a year – (6.1 billion euros or 4.5 billion pounds sterling) putting it in the top spot for LGBT spending in Europe, just ahead of France.
+In 2015, in total, the pink pound contributes $6.8 billion to Spain’s economy a year – (6.1 billion euros or 5.6 billion pounds sterling) putting it in the top spot for LGBT spending in Europe, just ahead of France.

 “This is a high-income travel market that is not tied down by school holidays and is generally more adventurous,” said Carlos Kytka, executive director at the Gay European Tourism Association.
 “It’s easy to fill up hotels in Barcelona in summer, what makes us different is that we travel all year round and spend the money, and that keeps the cash flow going.”

 If you enjoyed reading this article, we think you’ll love: